 How much should I charge for my rental?

-We cap the rent allowed into the program, see the chart above in the program rules.
+We cap the rent allowed into the program.
+See the table above in the program rules.

 You may want to consider the following factors in your rental price: furnished or non furnished, shared or private amenities, utilities included or not, etc.

 While we understand the importance of collecting a deposit before allowing any tenant to reserve the rental, keep in mind most employees starting their winter season are without significant reserves of cash to spend on a deposit.
 You must balance the inherent risks of renting your property with determining an appropriate rental and deposit amount for seasonal employees.

 My rental is a multi-bedroom apartment or house and I do not want to list the rooms individually.
 Can I still qualify for the program?

 Yes, as long as the rent does not exceed the maximum per person.
 For example, you can list a four bedroom house for $1,800.
 Each room would cost the tenant $450 a month and this would qualify to be listed for the T4T program.

 My rental is a studio/whole flat and I charge more than your max rent per month.
 What if a couple wants to rent from me?